Product Description

 A: No. The BG 906-0004 is engineered exclusively for Blue Giant MT-50 pallet jacks.
 The roller diameter, mounting configuration, and side frame pocket dimensions are unique to the MT-50 design.
 No cross-reference parts exist for other brands or Blue Giant model series.

-Q: What material is the BG 906-0004 exit roller made from?
+Q: What material is the BG 906-0004 roller made from?

 A: The BG 906-0004 is manufactured from high-density nylon.
 Nylon is selected for its durability, low friction contact with pallets, impact resistance, and cost-effectiveness.
 The nylon compound is formulated to withstand repeated pallet contact and warehouse floor conditions.

-A: The BG 906-0004 normally lasts 3 to 7 years with moderate to heavy jack usage.
+A: The BG 906-0004 typically lasts 3 to 7 years with moderate to heavy jack usage.
 The nylon wears gradually with repeated pallet contact.
 Replace the roller if the nylon surface becomes thin, cracked, or if pallet handling becomes difficult or causes frame damage.

-Q: What are signs that the BG 906-0004 exit roller needs replacement?
+Q: What signs indicate the BG 906-0004 roller needs replacement?

 A: Replace the BG 906-0004 if you observe worn or flattened nylon surfaces, visible cracks in the roller, increased difficulty inserting pallets, or pallets catching on the frame.
 Worn rollers increase pallet friction and can damage both the jack and pallet edges.